suitcss/suit/doc/components.md

 If a component file is starting to get quite large, it probably consists of multiple, indepedent components and should be broken up into multiple files.

+### Document thoroughly

+Component names should be as short as possible but as long as necessary.
+Files should small but well commented.
+These are some of the questions your comments should answer:

+* What is the component for?
+* How should it be used?
+* What should the corresponding HTML look like?
+* What are the known limitations?

 ### Rely on utilities

 Utilities are simple, shared abstractions that components may depend on.
 Any